Safety, Trouble, Illness while staying in Japan

 Japan has promoted reducing waste.

-Separating and recycling the garbage are performed actively in each city and town.
+Separating and recycling the garbage are performed actively in each city and town in Japan.

-The place where trash box is put tends to become a dirty garbage place including the surrounding areas.
+The place where trash box is put tended to become a dirty garbage place including the surrounding areas.

 So trash boxes have been decreased in many cities.